RBC has long been the biggest bank in Canada in terms of deposits and in recent years they have become neck and neck with TD.

 They’re not exactly tops – that honour goes to American Express for travel cards and MBNA for cash back cards – but their Avion line is particularly strong as far a flexible travel rewards credit cards go.

 One refreshing change is that theInfinite Avion and Platinum Avion are nearly identical in terms of rewards and benefits.
 That’s a welcome change for lower income folks who struggle to meet the $60,000 minimum income requirements of the Infinite cards that Platinum cards don’t have.

 There are only two good ways to maximize an Avion card though.

-The first is to always redeem your points for flights using their special flight reward chart.
+The first is to always redeem your points for flights using their special flight rewards chart.
 That way you’ll get a 2%+ return on your spending.
-If you choose other rewards, you’ll like drop down to a 1% return or below.
+If you choose other rewards, you’ll likely drop down to a 1% return or below.

 The second is to transfer your points 1:1 to British Airways Avios miles and redeem them on British Airways or one of their oneworld airline alliance partners.
 You can get up to a 3% return (or more) doing this depending on the flights booked.
 RBC also offers transfer bonuses between 30% and 50% multiple times a year when you transfer to Avios, increasing your value further.

 If you're a fan of Avios, one great option for collecting them is the .
 Not only will you earn Avios points on all of your purchases, you’ll get a welcome bonus of up to 50,000 points, earn a companion award eVoucher after spending $30,000 in a year and get a great set of insurance features (including rare travel insurance for people over 65).

 The RBC WestJet World Elite Mastercard is also worth mentioning because of the once-annually reduced price companion fair that it comes with.
 You can get a second ticket when you purchase your first one at the regular price for as little as $99 inside Canada and the continental USA.